 • Watercress (Rorippa nasturtium-aquaticum) is a trailing annual usually grown in water.
 Grow watercress indoors in pot set in a tray of water or along the side of a stream or watercourse.
 Watercress is an annual which grows in soil in gently running water.

 Cresses grow easily from seed and also can be propagated from stem-pieces or cuttings.
 Cress will sprout on water-soaked paper towels or cotton.

 Yield.
 Grow 1 plant of each cress per household member.
 Plant successive crops every 2 weeks for a continuous harvest.

 Site.
-Plant cress in shade or semi shade.
+Plant cress in the shade or semi-shade.
 Grow garden cress and curly cress in moist but well-drained sandy loam.
 Grow watercress in a container of compost-rich, sandy soil submerged in running water.
 Cress prefers a soil pH of 6.0 to 6.8.

 Water and feeding.
 Cress requires even moisture.
 Do not let roots dry out.
 Grow watercress in gently running water.
 Grow cress in soil rich in aged compost.

 Companion plants.
 Bunching onions, chives, peppermint, spearmint, and wintergreen.
 Cress can be inter-planted with other small crops.

 Care.
 Keep soil weed-free.
 Avoid growing cress in direct sun.
 Pinch cress back to promote new foliage.

 Container growing.
 Garden cress and curly can be grown in containers, pots, and boxes.
 Sow seeds thickly; cress is not bothered by overcrowding.
 Garden cress can be grown indoors on a windowsill.
 Use a container with good bottom drainage.
 Keep the soil moist.